HenrikBengtsson/my-paragliding-setup/xctrack/README.md

 4. Verify that it opens

-5. Verify that it can connect to the Bluetooth and GPS works
+5. **IMPORTANT**: Verify that it can connect to the Bluetooth and GPS works (you don't want to discover this midflight!)

 [xctrack/xcfg/poke3_layouts_landscape.xcfg]: https://github.com/HenrikBengtsson/my-paragliding-setup/blob/develop/xctrack/xcfg/poke3_layouts_landscape.xcfg